Join us on the Shecast!

 We will be fishing on a 200 HP 23’ Jones Brothers Cape Fisherman.
 It is the perfect platform for inshore fly and light tackle fishing.
 The boat is fully equipped with state-of-the-art marine electronics...

 Dual GPS units, AIS, Radar, Dual VHF radios, Weather Radar, Sonar, and all safety equipment required by the US Coast Guard.
 We will be joined by First Mate Sheila, so if you have any casting issues and if you would like any instruction, Sheila is on hand to help out!

-Current rates are $400 for the half day 4+ hour trip.
-Full day 6 hour trips are available for $525.
-Cash or check only.
+Current rates are $425 for the half day 4+ hour trip.
+Full day 6 hour trips are available for $550.
+Cash, check or Venmo only.
 Two person maximum.
 Due to our teaching commitments, availability is limited, especially in the Spring, but please call Captain Bill to check availability.

 For the single angler, we offer a fish with us option!
 This is around a four hour trip and you'll be fishing along side us!

 Of course, you will get your preferred spot on the boat and will get the first shots